-The contemporary Indian economy provides both its domestic and international residents with a wide range of investment opportunities.
+The contemporary Indian economy provides domestic and international residents with a wide range of investment opportunities.
 Mutual funds, stock markets, alternative investment funds (AIF), and other investment options are the most popular.
 AIF investments are becoming more popular among investors who are Persons of Indian Origin (PIO), Non-Resident Indians (NRI), and Overseas Citizens of India (OCI).

 - AIFs must have a minimum corpus of Rs.
 20 crores, but just Rs.
 10 crores if angel investors are involved.